maubanel/UE5-Animations/adding-controls/README.md

 ##### `Step 10.`\|`ITA`| :large_blue_diamond:

+Mouse click all of the nodes next to **Begin Play** and press the <kbd>C</kbd> key to add a comment.
+Give it a color and a title of `Set Up Player Input`.

 ![Add D, A, Left and Right keys](images/commentBeginPlay.png)

 ![](../images/line2.png)

 ##### `Step 11.`\|`ITA`| :large_blue_diamond: :small_blue_diamond:

-Mouse click all of the nodes next to **Begin Play** and press the <kbd>C</kbd> key to add a comment.
-Give it a color and a title of `Set Up Player Input`.

-Add a **Axis Events | MoveForward** node so we can add physics when the up, down, W or S button are pressed on the keyboard.
+Under all the nodes right click on the open graph and add a Add a **Axis Events | MoveForward** node so we can add physics when the up, down, W or S button are pressed on the keyboard.

 ![Add Move Forward node](images/InputAxisMoveForwardNode.png)